Two of Lilith Commissions from 2017 is now on view at Donau Festival in Austria and at Kim? Contemporary Art Centre in Riga

 View the Video Documentation of Passing through Metal at Lilith 2017

-A Lilith Commission from 2017 – YOU ARE INVITED – Orient Express Yourself by Dafna Maimon is now coming to its third
+YOU ARE INVITED – Orient Express Yourself by Dafna Maimon

 where it was equipped with a functioning kitchen, complete with trained “restaurant workers” whose task was to sell falafel in exchange for the audience’s own words.

-A few months later, Orient Express expanded its operations to Galerie Wedding, where the installation functioned as a ghostly memory of the long-gone restaurant.
+In Galerie Wedding, the installation functioned as a ghostly memory of the long-gone restaurant.

-There it sold falafels to the audience only on the opening, where the word-payment was recorded into an old tape recorder.
+Falafels were sold to the audience only at the opening, where the word-payment was recorded into an old tape recorder.

 For the finnissage the restaurant catered to people again with the performance After Hours.